stfc/PSyclone/doc/user_guide/dynamo0p3.rst

           restricted to having read-only access.*

 A ``GH_FIELD`` argument that specifies ``GH_WRITE`` or ``GH_READWRITE`` as
-its access pattern must either be on a horizontally discontinuous function space (see :ref:`dynamo0.3-function-space` for list of discontinuous function spaces) or its iteration space must be over DoFs (currently only supported for :ref:`built-ins <dynamo0.3-built-ins>` but not for user-supplied kernels).
+its access pattern must either

+* Be on a horizontally discontinuous function space (see :ref:`dynamo0.3-function-space` for list of discontinuous function spaces); or

+* Have DoFs as its iteration space (this is currently only supported for :ref:`Built-Ins <dynamo0.3-built-ins>` but not for the user-supplied Kernels).

 Such field will not require colouring in either of the above two cases.

-If a field is described as being on ``ANY_SPACE``, there is currently no way to determine its continuity this from the metadata (unless we can statically determine the space of the field being passed in).
-At the moment this type of a user-supplied Kernel is always treated as if it is continuous in the horizontal, even if it is not (see rules for :ref:`user-supplied kernels <dynamo0.3-user-kernel-rules>` above).
+If a field is described as being on ``ANY_SPACE``, there is currently no way to determine its continuity from the metadata (unless we can statically determine the space of the field being passed in).
+At the moment this type of a user-supplied Kernel is always treated as if it is continuous in the horizontal, even if it is not (see rules for :ref:`user-supplied kernels
+<dynamo0.3-user-kernel-rules>` above).

 There is no restriction on the number and function spaces of other quantities that a general-purpose kernel can modify other than that it